Want to Learn How to Pass a Hair Drug Test? Stay Sober.

 Donors without head hair can submit body hair for a hair follicle durg test instead.
 If the intended donor has undergone full body hair removal, it constitutes failure; not exemption of a test.

 More than a single strand of hair must be supplied.

-A proper hair sample is 1.5 inches in length, and about the circumference of a pen.
+A proper hair test sample is 1.5 inches in length, and about the circumference of a pen.
 For the most recent history, hair should be cut as close to the roots as possible.
 It is not recommended to obtain hair from strand ends because it may not indicate drug abuse within the last 3 months.
 If hair is shorter than 1.5 inches, the detection window will be shortened.